-Although most aspects of the fitting procedure are identical for all types of soft contact lenses, including torics, there are some additional steps and/or rules to follow to assure the proper fit of toric lenses.
+Although most aspects of the fitting procedure are identical for all types of soft contact lenses, including toric lenses, there are some additional steps and/or rules to follow to assure the proper fit of toric lenses.

-The only new steps you must follow in prescribing ACUVUE OASYS® for ASTIG-MATISM contact lenses are that you must determine the stability, repeatability and drift angle of the lens axis so that you can prescribe the correct lens axis for your patient.
+The only new steps you must follow in prescribing ACUVUE® ADVANCE Contact Lenses for ASTIGMATISM are that you must determine the stability, repeatability and drift angle of the lens axis so that you can prescribe the correct lens axis for the patient.